 Data Types: A Closer Look

-The data type of a variable plays a crucial role in determining how the data is stored and manipulated.
+The data type of a variable makes a real difference in determining how the data is stored and manipulated.
 Here's a brief overview of some common data types:

 - Integer (int): Represents whole numbers without any fractional part.
 Examples: -10, 0, 25, 1000.
 Integers are often used for counting, indexing, and representing discrete quantities.
 Many languages offer different sizes of integers (e.g.,